Introduction

 Transition to a cultural phenomenon

 With the arrival of the '80s, the sneaker underwent a fundamental transformation.
-The 'Tournament' model was reborn as the "adidas Campus", aligning itself with street style and the emerging hip-hop culture.
+The 'Tournament' model was reborn as the "adidas Campus," aligning itself with street style and the emerging hip-hop culture.
 This shift marked the transition from its athletic origins to a fashion mainstay, seamlessly integrating into the dynamic and expressive streetwear of the '80s and becoming a favorite among skateboarders and hip-hop fans.

 Beyond the sneaker: icon of an era